A Boston Blickbild Exclusive

 BB: Laura, we at the Blickbild are happy to have you represent your sister while she is making the rounds of the talk shows.

 Kildow: That's me.
 I've always been second fiddle to Lindsey.
 Nobody wants to talk with me unless Lindsey is unavailable.
 Then all of a sudden I'm the media's best friend.
+BB: Laura, we at the Blickbild are happy to have you represent your sister while she is making the rounds of the talk shows.

 BB: How is Lindsey doing now?